karuneshpalekar/DietCompanion/README.md

 # DietCompanion
 # This Project is a part of Future Ready Talent Internship Program
+## This project will not be updated in the future
 ### It is a Pre-Release : May or may not support your device

 This Project is an Android Application(Non-Production Ready).The application is implemented keeping in mind the Clean Code Principles, therefore it is built using Clean Architecutre and MVI.
 The main aim of this application is to help people improve their Diet.
 It consist of Diet Recommendation System built using Tensorflow-Lite .The Application provides an interface to Note Down Items consumed to get their Nutritional Values via Azure Cosmos DB.
 User will be able to keep a note of the intakes they have consumed via this application.
 It provides the facility to the User to capture their Images and Review them overtime to keep a note of how they have progressed over time.
 The same functionality is implemented using Azure Blob Storage.
 The application keeps security in mind by Authorizing User's using Azure's B2C.
 The application also provides information about various Diet's it consist of.It also makes use of AppCenter and Application Insight platform to generate database with the help of the user for making Recommendation System perform better